What are Easels?

 If you are or plan to be an artist, you may find that an easel is required for your work.
 While you work, easels hold two-dimensional media such as a canvas or paper.
 They can also be used to display completed work, whether in an art show or just as a decorative piece in your home.

 The majority of easels have three legs that form a tripod.
 At the top, the legs are connected.
-The center leg, which swings backward to form the tripod and brace the structure, is opposed the two front legs.
-The artwork is supported a shelf that runs horizontally across the two front legs.
+The center leg, which swings backward to form the tripod and brace the structure, is opposed by the two front legs.
+The artwork is supported by a shelf that runs horizontally across the two front legs.

 Easels have been around since the beginning of time.
 Although early versions were likely crude, modern easels have improved in design and can now provide artists with a variety of useful features.
 Telescopic legs, which collapse to a shorter length for easy transportation, are commonly used in large versions.
 Some easels have four legs, a sturdy base, wheels on the bottom for increased mobility, or multiple sides on which art can be worked on or displayed; others have four legs, a sturdy base, wheels on the bottom for increased mobility, or multiple sides on which art can be worked on or displayed.